CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 These plugins enable the querying of Assemblyline data in an external system to then bring back and enrich the Assembyline Web UI.
 Use cases of this style of plugin include:

-- Looking up IOCs in a private or shared threat intelligence systems (eg MISP);
+- Looking up IOCs in a private or shared threat intelligence systems (eg. MISP);
-- Checking for existance or similar links in public malware analysis systems (eg VirusTotal and Malware Bazaar);
+- Checking for existance or similar links in public malware analysis systems (eg. VirusTotal and Malware Bazaar);
 - Querying internal mirrors and databases

 All of this can be achived from within the Assemblyline UI, without having to copy/paste the data and context switch.